A regime of linear stability for the Einstein-scalar field system with applications to nonlinear Big Bang formation: The approximate monotonicity identity

-\begin{remark}[\textbf{No need for spatial harmonic coordinates}] Prop.~\ref{P:LINEARIZEDMETRICENERGYESTIMATE} shows in particular that we can derive energy estimates for the Einstein equations\footnote{Though the proposition only addresses the linearized equations, essentially the same argument can be used to derive an energy identity for the nonlinear equations.} directly in CMC-transported spatial coordinates.
+\begin{remark}[\textbf{No need for spatial harmonic coordinates}] Prop.\ \ref{PCMC:LINEARIZEDMETRICENERGYESTIMATE} shows in particular that we can derive energy estimates for solutions to Einstein's equations\footnote{Although the proposition addresses only the linearized equations, essentially the same argument can be used to derive a similar energy identity for the nonlinear equations.} directly in CMC-transported spatial coordinates.
 Remarkably, we have not seen this observation made in the literature.
-Previous authors (see, for example, \cite{lAvM2003}) have instead chosen to impose the spatial harmonic coordinate condition $\Delta_g x^i = 0$ to ``reduce'' the Ricci tensor $R_{ij}$ of $g$ to an elliptic operator acting on the components $g_{ij}.$ That is, in spatial harmonic coordinates, we have $R_{ij} = - \frac{1}{2} g^{ab} \partial_a \partial_b g_{ij} + f_{ij}(g,\partial g),$ which eliminates the last two products on the right-hand side of \eqref{E:RICRENORMALIZED} and leads to a simpler proof of a basic $L^2-$type energy identity.
-In the proof of Prop.~\ref{P:LINEARIZEDMETRICENERGYESTIMATE}, we handle these two products through a procedure involving integration by parts and the constraint equations.
-The spatial harmonic coordinate condition, though it may have advantages in certain contexts, introduces additional complications into the analysis.
-The complications arise from the necessity of including a non-zero ``shift vector'' $X^i$ in the spacetime metric $\gfour:$ $\gfour = - n^2 dt^2 + g_{ab}(dx^a + X^a dt)(dx^b + X^b dt).$ To enforce the spatial harmonic coordinate condition, the components $X^i$ must verify a system of elliptic PDEs that are coupled to the other solution variables. \end{remark}
+Previous authors (see, for example, \cites{lAvM2003,lAvM2011}) have instead chosen to impose the spatial harmonic coordinate condition $g^{ab} \nabla_a \nabla_b x^i = 0$ to ``reduce'' the Ricci tensor $R_{ij}$ of $g$ to an elliptic operator acting on the components $g_{ij}$.
+That is, in spatial harmonic coordinates, we have $R_{ij} = - \frac{1}{2} g^{ab} \partial_a \partial_b g_{ij} + f_{ij}(g,\partial g)$, which eliminates the last two products on the right-hand side of \eqref{E:RICRENORMALIZED} and leads to a simpler proof of a basic $L^2$-type energy identity.
+In the proof of Prop.\ \ref{PCMC:LINEARIZEDMETRICENERGYESTIMATE}, we handle these two products through a procedure involving integration by parts and the constraint equations; see equations \eqref{E:SECONDLINEARIZEDMOMENTUMDIFFBYPARTS} and \eqref{E:FIRSTLINEARIZEDMOMENTUMDIFFBYPARTS}.
+The spatial harmonic coordinate condition, though it might have advantages in certain contexts, introduces additional complications into the analysis.
+The complications arise from the necessity of including a non-zero ``shift vector'' $X^i$ in the spacetime metric $\gfour$: $\gfour = - n^2 dt^2 + g_{ab}(dx^a + X^a dt)(dx^b + X^b dt)$.
+To enforce the spatial harmonic coordinate condition, the components $X^i$ must verify a system of elliptic PDEs that are coupled to the other solution variables. \end{remark}